Baptism of James VI: Diplomats and gifts

 Francis Russell, 2nd Earl of Bedford, represented Queen Elizabeth at the baptism and was guest of honour at the banquet and masque.
 It was said that Agnes Keith, Countess of Moray, welcomed him to Stirling with a kiss, whether he was willing or not.
 Bedford refused to go in the chapel at the baptism, and it was arranged that Jean Stewart, Countess of Argyll went in his place as the "Queen's Majesty's deputy", and he gave her a ring with ruby, according to Queen Elizabeth's instructions.
 Mary gave Bedford a "very proper" gold chain set with pearls, diamonds, and rubies.
+Bedford, assisted by John Tamworth, was asked to raise some issues with Mary, including the ratification of the Treaty of Edinburgh.
+Elizabeth decided not to send Tamworth to the baptism.

 As a gift, Bedford brought a gold font "curiously wrought and enamelled" supplied or made by the goldsmiths Robert Brandon and Affabel Partridge.
+Weighing 333 ounces, it was too small for Prince James at six months and Bedford was encouraged to say it would be suitable for Mary's next infant.
 Thieves planned to hijack the convoy near Doncaster and steal it.
-According to William Drury and William Kirkcaldy of Grange, the font was sent to the Scottish mint in May 1567 to be made into coins.
+The font was sent to John Acheson at the Scottish mint in May 1567 to be made into coins for Mary and Bothwell before Carberry.
+The Confederate Lords arrived in Edinburgh and prevented this.

 According to James Melville of Halhill, Mary gave Christopher Hatton a chain of pearls and a diamond ring, a ring and a chain with her miniature picture to George Carey, and gold chains to Mr Lignish (Ralph Liggens or Lygon), a friend of the Duke of Norfolk, and to five English gentlemen of "quality".
 She received a necklace of pearl and rubies and earrings from the French ambassador, the Count de Brienne, otherwise described as a "carcanet of fine work".
 In January 1567 Ubertino Solaro, Sieur de Moretta, the ambassador of the Duke of Savoy, who was late for the baptism, gave Mary a fan with jewelled feathers.